StasonJatham/aws_cloud_certs/README.md

 talk about key services on aws and use cases

+You have an application composed of individual services.
+You need to route a request to a service based on the content of the request.
+Which service should you use?
+- Elastic Load Balancing

 #### Application Load Balancer
 - abillity to enable additional routing services